ScriptsAndData/person_generator_project/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 Only - see the LICENSE file for details.

 ## Author